Converg3nce/matic-docs/docs/validate/delegator-faq.md

 ### I have unbonded, how long will it take to Unbond

 The unbonding period is currently set to 424 checkpoints.
 This is approximately 9 days.
-However, it not exactly 9 days as some checkpoints may be delayed
+Every checkpoint takes approximately 30 minutes.
+However, some checkpoints could be delayed upto ~1 hour due to congestion on Ethereum.

 ### I have unbonded, and I now see the Claim Stake button, but it is disabled, why is that

-The Claim stake button will only be enabled when your unboning period is complete.
+The Claim stake button will only be enabled when your unbonding period is complete.
 The unbonding period is currently set at 424 checkpoints.

 ### Do I know when will the Claim Stake button be enabled?

 Yes, under the Claim Stake button you would see a note on how many checkpoints are pending before the Claim Stake button would be enabled.
+Every checkpoint takes approximately 30 minutes.
+However, some checkpoints could be delayed upto ~1 hour due to congestion on Ethereum.